allisonjzhu/try/README.md

 The dataset consists of 1,804,874 data points, with each datapoint having 106 features.
 This dataset is the train dataset found on the https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data.
 This project splitted the train dataset online into training and testing datasets to build model without using the testing dataset online.

 **Features**
-1. `comment_-text`: raw sentences of online comments
+1. `comment_text`: raw sentences of online comments

 **Target Variable**